 The primary focus of CWR research is the Southern Resident population of killer whales (orcas).
 All three pods uniting is referred to as a super pod.

-J Pod is the pod most likely to appear year-round in the waters of the San Juan Islands and Southern Gulf Islands, lower Puget Sound (near Seattle), and Georgia Strait.
-This 29-member pod tends to frequent the west side of San Juan Island in mid to late spring.
-The oldest member of J pod is J2 (Granny), estimated to be 103 years old.
-J pod’s mature males are now J26, J27 and J34.
-J pod had 5 new calfs since December 2014, J50, J51, J52, J53 & J54.
+J pod is the pod most likely to appear year-round in the waters of the San Juan Islands and Southern Gulf Islands, lower Puget Sound (near Seattle), and Georgia Strait.
+This 22-member pod tends to frequent the west side of San Juan Island in mid to late spring.

-With only 18 members, K Pod is the smallest of the three pods in the Southern Resident Killer Whale community.
-The two oldest females in K pod are K12 and K13, both estimated to have been born in 1972.
-K pod has three mature males, K21, and K26, and K25.
+K pod is the smallest of the three pods in the Southern Resident killer whale community with only 17 members.
 The most recent calf born into K pod is K44 (male, born 2011), the first known calf of K27.